Tekla Structures installation for administrators

 Upgrading Tekla Structures

 You can install service packs on top of the existing installation of Tekla Structures.
-You can update to new service packs without updating the existing licenses.
+You can update to new service packs without updating the existing on-premises licenses.
 A new Tekla Structures version installs as a separate instance and can exist on the same workstation with other Tekla Structures versions.
-An update to a new version requires that you also update your licenses, as the licenses have a highest allowed version.
+An update to a new version requires that you also update your on-premises licenses, as the licenses have a highest allowed version.
+Tekla Structures subscriptions automatically allow you to use any Tekla Structures version that is released during your subscription period.

 If you already have an older version of Tekla Structures installed on your computer, you can use Migration Wizard to copy the personal settings to the new version.
 With the Migration Wizard you can choose to copy any of the following settings and values: